rebelsky/sams-assorted-musings-reflections/grinnell-trads-grinnell-lecture.md

 We no longer have Friday afternoon social hour [12].
 All of those events helped acclimate me to Grinnell, and introduced me to faculty I might not otherwise regularly meet [14].
-I worry that the loss of these events has had an effect on faculty unity and perhaps even faculty governance.
+I worry that the loss of these events has had an effect on faculty unity and perhaps even faculty governance [15].

 I find all three winners of the "Honored Grinnell Lecturer" award to be quite deserving.
 They are excellent scholars and teachers.
 But I also know that we have lots of excellent scholars and teachers.
-Why do have only a few times per year in which our own faculty give lectures [15]?
+Why do have only a few times per year in which our own faculty give lectures [17]?
 I've written before about how much I value [Scholars' Convocation](convocation).
 If we had faculty do five-to-ten convocations each semester, filled in with the "distinguished speaker" convos and added the Grinnell writers program, we could have a full convocation